 Your roof is like a giant oven inside during summer.
-The last thing you want is that heat coming inside your home.
+The last thing you want is that heat coming down and inside your home.
 If you are running an aircon in a well-insulated home, it will cool the place down really fast in comparison to an un-insulated home.

 In the wintertime, roof insulation products work the opposite way.
 Hot air rises, so all the warm air you generate inside your home escapes through the ceiling.
 Once you have a well-insulated ceiling, the warm air generated will stop leaking out and stay in the areas that give you a comfortable living environment.
 You also won’t need to run the heating systems all night.
 Insulating materials retain the heat inside your home for much longer periods of time.
 This, in turn, reduces your power consumption and saves you money in the long run.
 Some of the advantages of isotherm.

-Once you home is properly insulated, ceiling insulation becomes the heat flow barrier between your roof and the inside of your home.
+Once your home is properly insulated, ceiling insulation becomes the heat flow barrier between your roof and the inside of your home.
 Usually, the heat would only have to pass through the thin rhino board ceiling.
 Using a product like think pink aerolite will stop the heat from coming through the ceiling.

 With an insulating product installed, it has a much tougher time penetrating into your home.
 You can reduce up to 80% heat flow with the best roof insulation products.

 Its best to get it professionally installed, but here is the diy guide for self-install.